 Myth: Election results are announced on Election Night.

-Fact: The numbers announced on Election Night are nothing more than raw computer output; they are preliminary.
-Elections officials have two to three more weeks before they have to sign the statement that will transform those numbers into final, official election results.
-There is a reason why statutes allow several weeks for the canvass process: It’s so the results can be reviewed to make sure they are correct.
+Fact: The numbers announced on Election Night are preliminary.
+Elections officials have two weeks—more if they ask—before they have to sign the statement that will transform those numbers into final, official election results.
+Statutes allow several weeks for the canvass process so the results can be reviewed to make sure they are correct.
 That’s what ‘canvass’ means.

-An example of how this belief affects otherwise sensible citizens: Within a week following the April elections, I received a copy of a complaint filed with the state elections authority, the GAB, with a note asking for my comment and guidance.
-The complainant was demanding GAB investigate an apparent anomaly in the results reported on Election Night.
-I had to explain that the official election results didn’t even exist yet because the county boards of canvass were still working with them.
-I suggested the complainant contact the counties—particularly the county where the anomaly was most obvious—to ask that they review the results for accuracy.
-That’s their job, not GAB’s, and there was still time for them to do it right.
-Nope, he didn't want to talk to the county canvassers who were, at that moment, still supposed to be checking accuracy.
-He wanted to file a formal complaint with the State.
+An example of how this belief affects citizens: Within a week following one election, I received a copy of a complaint filed with the state elections authority.
+The complainant was demanding the State investigate an anomaly in the Election-Night results.
+I had to explain that the state elections agency didn't even officially have the election results yet.
+County boards of canvass were still working with them.
+I suggested the complainant contact the counties—particularly the county where the anomaly was most obvious—to make sure the county officials noticed the problem, checked it out, and fixed it.
+That’s their job, and there was still time for them to do it right.
+But no. He wanted to file a formal complaint with the State.

-How this belief limits elections officials: If you review your monthly bank statements, you likely notice reversed entries from time to time.
-Your account might be credited with an incorrect deposit, then debited the same amount, and then credited with the deposit you actually made.
+How this belief limits elections officials: We praise other managers who notice and correct computer errors, but not election managers.
+For example, you likely notice reversed entries on your monthly bank statement from time to time.
 You never pointed the error out to the bank; they found it and corrected it themselves.
 This likely makes you more, not less, trusting of the bank’s integrity and competence.

 But talk to any elections official and you are likely to find an intense fear that the opposite is true for them--that they would be crucified for admitting an error.
 They could be right.
 For exercising the same sort of quality management for which other managers are praised, elections officials likely face criticism.
 And this affects their behavior: you won't catch many election officials reminding people that Election-Night reports are subject to change if any miscounts are detected.